james-a-johnson-zz/GoatChess/README.md

 # GoatChess
-A chess engine written in D.
+A chess engine written in D. This is just a hobby creation that I work on in my free time.
+It is not expected to work well or even at all.